Which is better, Laminine or 4-Life Transfer Factor?

 Bottomline analysis

-Nutrition wise, both products are a good source of amino acids.
-Since both are protein-based, our body definitely has a need for it, sick or not.
-However, as to assume it works effectively for antiaging (for Laminine) or immune system (4 Life) cannot be determined as there are not enough documents to support neither claims.
+Nutrition-wise, both products are good sources of amino acids.
+Since both are protein-based, our body needs them, sick or not.
+However, assuming it works effectively for antiaging (for Laminine) or the immune system (4 Life) cannot be determined as insufficient documents support either claim.

-Most of the clinical studies cited are generic or pertains specifically to a small number of participants which could not be verified.
-Although Laminine has a nod from Physician’s Desk Reference (PDR), its edge would really be cell repair and effects on reducing stress and sugar.
+Most clinical studies cited are generic or pertain specifically to a small number of participants, which could not be verified.
+Although Laminine has a nod from Physician’s Desk Reference (PDR), its edge would be cell repair and its effects on reducing stress and sugar.

-On the other hand, Transfer Factor’s advantage would really be for those who are devoid of nutrition.
-Colostrum is an effective way to feed the body, though an expensive alternative.
+On the other hand, Transfer Factor’s advantage would be for those devoid of nutrition.
+However, an expensive alternative, colostrum, is an effective way to feed the body.
 But if the person cannot even chew food, this is recommended.
-These types of nutrition supplement helps the body to recover naturally, without the use of drugs.
+These nutritional supplements help the body recover naturally without using drugs.